mejia-dev/capstone-time-tracker/Timetracker.md

 			* Working through TypeScript issues for getting messages list.
 			* Add message model to Mongo
 			* Working on updating message receiving.
 There are some issues following the tutorial directly due to TypeScript being used.
 			* Still having some issues pulling results.
 Will spend more itme on this tomorrow.
+Ended video at [2:58:20](https://youtu.be/mYy-d6BtqmU?feature=shared&t=10700).

 * 2024-03-26
 	* 7:45am PST - 12:07pm PST